Countly/countly-server/README.md

 ## API & Frontend

-Countly has a [well defined API](http://resources.count.ly), that reads from or writes to Node.js.
-Dashboard is built using this API, so it's possible to fetch any kind of information from Node process directly using Countly API.
-For those who are interested with building their own dashboard; important files are:
+Countly has a [well defined API](http://resources.count.ly), that reads and writes data from/to the Countly backend.
+Dashboard is built using the read API, so it's possible to fetch any information you see on the dashboard using the Countly API.
+If you are interested in creating new reports or visualisations in the UI, we recommend checking out the next section for creating plugins.

-- `frontend/express/app.js`, Countly dashboard that runs on Express server
-- `frontend/express/public/javascripts/countly`, that contains seperate helper js files for each data visualization
-- `countly.session.js`, responsible for calculating session related metrics and
-- `api/api.js`, which is Countly write and read API.

 ## Extensibility & plugins

-Countly is extensible with [plugins](http://count.ly/plugins).
-We suggest [you read this document](http://resources.count.ly/docs/plugins-development-introduction) and start writing your plugin.
-We support companies with know-how in need to write their own plugins.
+Countly is extensible using the [plugin architecture](http://count.ly/plugins).
+We suggest [you read this document](http://resources.count.ly/docs/plugins-development-introduction) before creating your plugin.
+We provide support to companies with know-how in need to create their own plugins.

 ## How can I help you with your efforts?